 Death of the Mother During Labor / Delivery

-Chicago Birth Injury Attorneys May Be Able To Help
+Our Chicago Birth Injury Attorneys May Be Able To Help

-During a delivery, the doctors and hospitals have two patients – the baby and the mother.
-Doctors and staff should carefully monitor both mother and child to ensure a safe labor and healthy individuals.
+During delivery, the doctors and hospitals have two patients – the baby and the mother.
+Doctors and staff should carefully monitor both mother and child to ensure safe labor and healthy individuals.
 The female body is highly vulnerable before and after childbirth.
 If not careful, this can lead to harmful injuries and death.

 At Power, Rogers & Smith, L.L.P., we take birth injury cases very seriously, especially when it includes wrongful death.
 We believe every mother and child deserves the best care.
 If a doctor or nurse fails to focus on a mother’s conditions or does not take preventative measures when dealing with adverse medical conditions, they should be held accountable.
-Our Chicago birth injury lawyers have extensive experience representing the families of victims.
+Our Chicago maternal death lawyers have extensive experience representing the families of victims.
 If your loved one died while giving birth, you may have grounds for restitution.

 Common Reasons for Maternal Death

 While every birth injury case is unique, there are common factors that can result in the death of the mother.
 Prior to the labor, doctors should look for any warning signs that the delivery may be complicated.
-Conditions such as hypertension, diabetes, or obesity can affect the childbirth.
+Conditions such as hypertension, diabetes, or obesity can affect childbirth.
 It is the doctor’s responsibility to be aware of pre-existing conditions and to care for them.